Your crew is ready to work their butts off.

 But, there’s a BIG problem.
 You haven’t had a new job inquiry in days.
 Arrrgh!

 Meanwhile, “Pro Landscaping Joe” down the street already has his crews rolling.

-His trucks are lined up outside homes, and he’s making over $1 MILLION a year (yep, that’s what the top guys make)!
+So, where are your clients?
+Online.
+That’s where.
 8 out of 10 prospects search for local businesses online at least once a week.

 1. Write Down Your Ideal Customer Profile

 Look, we’ve been in this game for 18 years.
-With every single one of the 300+ clients we’ve served, we sit down with them and figure out who they want to primarily cater to:
+With every single one of the 300+ clients we’ve served, we sit down with them and figure out who they want to primarily cater to.

-Dual-income households, $100K+ income, $400K+ homes, obsessed with curb appeal, consistency, and “hands-off” service.
+High-end residential homeowners: Dual-income households, $100K+ income, $400K+ homes, obsessed with curb appeal, consistency, and “hands-off” service.

-Multiple locations, strict appearance standards, predictable budgets, NO patience for missed deadlines.
+Property managers & HOAs: Multiple locations, strict appearance standards, predictable budgets, NO patience for missed deadlines.

-Year-round maintenance contracts, bid-driven work.
+Commercial facilities & office parks: Year-round maintenance contracts, bid-driven work.
 Reliability trumps personality.

-Tight timelines, volume pricing, repeat projects, no hand-holding.
+New construction & builders: Tight timelines, volume pricing, repeat projects, no hand-holding.

-Price shoppers, seasonal, inconsistent, rarely loyal.
+One-time cleanup clients (lowest priority): Price shoppers, seasonal, inconsistent, rarely loyal.

-2. Build a Non-Crappy Landscaper Website
+2. Develop a Professional Website

 75% of your prospects will judge your credibility based on your website alone.
 5 out of 10 people will ditch you if it loads slowly.

-• Lead with visuals: Use attractive project photos and before-and-afters.
+- Lead with visuals: Use attractive project photos and before-and-afters.
 Teryl Designs does a fantastic job with this!

-• Mobile-first: 64% of searches happen on phones.
+- Mobile-first: 64% of searches happen on phones.
 Make yours mobile-friendly.
 Use this nifty Mobile Test Tool to get started.

 The average homeowner has 10+ landscapers to choose from: Same services.
 Similar trucks.
 Similar promises.